jbengler/tidyplots/README.md

 <!-- badges: end -->

-The goal of `tidyplots` is make to it ridiculously simple to create scientific plots by gradually adding, changing and adjusting plot components.
+The goal of `tidyplots` is make to it ridiculously simple to create ready-to-use scientific plots by gradually adding and modifying plot components.
 It follows a similar logic as `ggplot2`, but uses the pipe `%>%` instead of `+`, which allows for more flexible and powerful workflows.
 Moreover, `tidyplots` is making the most common scientific plotting routines more accessible, by proving a clean and minimalist interface.
-Finally, you can always `add()` ggplot code, to handle those cases where you need full control.
+Finally, it is fully compatible with ggplot code.

 ## Installation